lakshyakaviya/Local-Projection-and-VAR/README.md

 # Impulse Responses to Monetary Policy Shocks: Local Projections and Proxy SVAR

-Estimates the dynamic causal effects of US monetary policy shocks on real GDP and CPI using two complementary approaches — Local Projections (Jordà, 2005) and a Proxy SVAR / SVAR-IV (Stock & Watson, 2012; Mertens & Ravn, 2013) — on quarterly US data, with a provided Romer–Romer style narrative shock series used as the external instrument.
+Here we estimate the dynamic causal effects of US monetary policy shocks on real GDP and CPI using two complementary approaches — Local Projections (Jordà, 2005) and a Proxy SVAR / SVAR-IV (Stock & Watson, 2012; Mertens & Ravn, 2013) — on quarterly US data, with a provided Romer–Romer style narrative shock series used as the external instrument.